Ethan-Mulwee/Bread-Physics/README.md

  ```

- Binary is generated at build/App to run: `./build/App`
+ Binary is generated at build/App to run: `cd /build && ./Bread-Physics-Demo`
+ Note: its important that the working directory is that of build for the moment